tabishhub/adam_d3s/README.md

 ## 🙌 Acknowledgements

 Protein folding data used in this work is sourced from [`D. E. Shaw Research`](https://www.deshawresearch.com/resources.html).
-We thank the authors and maintainers of the respective datasets and prior models.
+We thank the authors and maintainers of the datasets.

 ---